 - Who else would be interested in hearing about this?

 - How can we get them on board?

 You can find out so much by just asking great questions.

 6. Listen for the donor to say “we.”

-I wait anxiously for the donor to start using the word “we” when she’s talking about us and our project.
+I love it when my donor starts using the word “we” when she’s talking about my nonprofit.

-It means she is BOUGHT in!
-She’s joined the team!
+“We” tells me that she is bought in.
+She’s joined the team.
 She thinks of herself as part of US!
-Yay!